khandelwalanuj/khandelwalanuj/README.md

 ### Hi there 👋
+I am Anuj Khandelwal.
+My main interest lies in Machine Learning and Data Science.
+I also have basic knowledge of NLP.
+I am always curious to learn something new.

 <!--
 **khandelwalanuj/khandelwalanuj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.